 A thing that I have always appreciated about the marriage vows are not just the saying of them but the inviting of witnesses to view them.
 I believe the witnesses of the vows are as important as the saying of them.
 It is accountability.
 I know that most people don’t think about it this way.
 It is just part of a beautiful ceremony but I take my witnessing the vows seriously and I took a moment during the wedding to make sure that everyone hearing them did as well.

 I really appreciated the song The Scientist by Coldplay.
 It is a song that recognizes that relationships can sometimes be hard.
 And better yet that is a shame to end them because of hard times.
 He sings “Nobody said it was easy, no one ever said it was so hard.”

-First Corinthians 13:4-8 says that Love is patient and it is kind, love does not envy or boast, it is not arrogant or rude, it does not insist on it’s own way, it is not irritable or resentful, it does not rejoice at wrong doing, but rejoices in the truth, love hopes all things, believes all things, endures all things, it never fail…
+First Corinthians 13:4-8 says that Love is patient and it is kind, love does not envy or boast, it is not arrogant or rude, it does not insist on its own way, it is not irritable or resentful, it does not rejoice at wrongdoing, but rejoices in the truth, love hopes all things, believes all things, endures all things, it never fails…

-This sounds an awful lot like the fruits of spirit: love, joy, peace, patience, kindness, gentleness and self control.
+This sounds an awful lot like the fruits of the spirit: love, joy, peace, patience, kindness, gentleness and self-control.

 This is the reality of the vows.
 It acknowledges and confronts the challenges of relationship and builds a foundation to address them.
 I believe the purpose of wedding guests are for those who love you most to witness and can thus help you to hold them as well.
 They get the opportunity and privilege to remind when times are hard.
 These are people that will have an ongoing relationship with the couple after all.
 If God really wants what he has brought together to not be cut asunder by any man, then perhaps we need all the help we can get.

-Perhaps our marriages are supposed to bare fruit and we may need as many gardeners as possible?
+Perhaps our marriages are supposed to bear fruit and we may need as many gardeners as possible?